eclipse-archived/ceylon-lang.org/documentation/1.0/tour/inheritance.md

 * An interface may define concrete methods, attribute getters, and attribute setters, but
-* it may not define simple attributes or initialization logic.
+* it may not define references or initialization logic.

-Notice that prohibiting simple attributes and initialization logic makes interfaces completely stateless.
+Notice that prohibiting references and initialization logic makes interfaces completely stateless.
 An interface can't hold references to other objects.

 Let's take advantage of mixin inheritance to define a reusable `Writer` interface for Ceylon.